gardehal/python-playlist/README.md

 - tests for core functions like fetch and play?
 - sometimes add source fails due to webrequests I assume
 - check on last 2,3,4? fetched streams in case of deletions? more common than expected
-- update for grdUtil/service/exception
-- error playing with options like shuffle?
-- update grdUtils